Home

 What sort of illness has not only a history, but a "biography" as well?

-As Garan Holcombe, writing for the California Literary Review put it:"When an illness becomes fashionable, something is very wrong.
-Bipolar disorder is now so well known that were it a celebrity it would have its own chat show."
+“When an illness becomes fashionable, something is very wrong.
+Bipolar disorder is now so well known that were it a celebrity it would have its own chat show.”

-He was reviewing the controversial 2008 book by David Healy, Mania: A Short History of Bipolar Disorder (Johns Hopkins Biographies of Disease)from the Johns Hopkins Biographies of Disease series.
+He was reviewing the controversial 2008 book by David Healy, Mania: A Short History of Bipolar Disorder (Johns Hopkins Biographies of Disease)

 Healy's Mania argues that our conception of "manic-depression", aka "bipolar disorder" has undergone radical shifts and redefinitions, rather than a natural evolution attributable to medical and scientific advances.